jonasoesch/p9/paper.md

 Although many authors are convinced that animation leads to higher *engagement* (see section [-@sec:engage]) we have found almost no evidence for this.
 Our results agree therefore with [@Amini-18:hookeddata] who was the only author who used a validated scale.
 Still, these results are counter-intuitive even for the author.
 One explanation might be that we have selected the wrong sub-scale.
 But the lack of a difference in *tone*, even with the reservations discussed, also indicates that the animation did indeed not affect the participants attitude or mood.
 A better explanation therefore might be that the participants were in a task-oriented setting and  the goal of "enjoying" the animation was secondary to them.

+An interesting observation is related to the results for individual mini-stories.
+It seems that transitions that communicate cause and effect relationships are much easier for readers to understand.
+This is even the case when the transition in itself is rather complex like in *mortality A*.
+This indicates that transitions are interpreted on a very conceptual level.

 We conclude that while animated transitions facilitate object constancy and highlighting, it is not  easy to operationalize these two strengths to support understanding of transitions between charts.
 We believe that because charts and their relationships are abstract, animation is generally not congruent.
 Therefore, the pre-processing mechanisms that humans have for motion in the real world can not be used to facilitate the interpretation of abstract relationships.